DataBiosphere/data-explorer/README.md

 * Index your data into an Elasticsearch started by `docker run -p 9200:9200 docker.elastic.co/elasticsearch/elasticsearch-oss:6.2.2`.
 You can use one of the indexers at https://github.com/DataBiosphere/data-explorer-indexers, or any other indexer.
-* Create a directory named `config` and copy over config files from above step.
+* Create `api/dataset_config` and copy over config files from above step.
   See [example](https://github.com/DataBiosphere/data-explorer-indexers/blob/master/bigquery/config/platinum_genomes)
   here.
 Specifically:
   * There must be a file named `dataset.json` that has a `name` field.
 This